nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/01_ZeroTrustIAMArchitecture.md

 5. **Access:** The Admin presents this token to the Database Gateway.
 The Gateway sees the valid "DB Admin" role and the timestamp, and lets them in.
 6. **Automatic Revocation:** After 2 hours, the JWT organically expires.
 The PAM broker automatically strips the role from the Identity Store.
 If the admin tries to make another API call, the PEP gateway rejects the expired token.
 No manual cleanup is required.

-### B. JIT Access for Machine Identities (M2M / Dynamic Policies)

-Machine identities (like an automated nightly backup script) cannot click "approve" or pass MFA.
-Therefore, JIT access relies on dynamic policy updates at the Policy Decision Point (PDP), rather than issuing new tokens.

-1. **Zero Privileges by Default:** The backup workload boots up.
-It requests a baseline standard token (or SPIFFE SVID) from the IAM Control Plane.
-By default, the Open Policy Agent (PDP) rules deny this workload access to the `Core Ledger Service`.
-2. **The Request:** The workload orchestration engine (e.g., a Kubernetes CronJob controller) signals the IAM Control Plane that a scheduled backup window is starting.
-3. **Dynamic Policy Injection (Approval):** Instead of changing the workload's identity token, the central IAM Control Plane dynamically injects a temporary rule into the local Open Policy Agent (PDP) running next to the Ledger Service.
-4. **Enforcement:** The backup workload makes its API call.
-The PEP intercepts it and asks the PDP.
-The newly injected Rego policy states: *"Allow the `backup-script` identity to read the ledger, but ONLY between 2:00 AM and 3:00 AM."*
-5. **Automatic Revocation:** At 3:01 AM, the dynamic rule times out in the PDP.
-The workload's access is instantly severed, even if its underlying token is still mathematically valid.

 ### JIT Access Architecture Flow (Human Example)

 ```mermaid